 Automation is always about people.
 This is certainly true with regard to ‘automating’ decisions and transforming data into ‘actionable intelligence’.

 The point is that people will use this information and start acting differently.
-In order to create a proper (well-designed) Intelligent Organisation, we will need people in certain roles, with specific (behavioural) competences, experience and knowledge, first on a project basis and later in the daily operations.
-In this article, we describe the ideal Business Intelligence project organisation.
+In order to create a proper (well-designed) Intelligent organization, we will need people in certain roles, with specific (behavioral) competences, experience and knowledge, first on a project basis and later in the daily operations.
+In this article, we describe the ideal Business Intelligence project organization.
 Note that, in practice, we do not always require all roles or we cannot always facilitate all roles, due for example to budgetary constraints.

 The different BI roles